Who We Are

 A course designed to combine theoretical and practical knowledge related to the care and prevention of athletic injuries.
 The purposes of this course are to develop a safety- conscious attitude when participating in or conducting sports activities; to develop knowledge and basic skills related to the care and prevention of common sports-related injuries, including immediate and follow-up care and rehabilitative techniques; and to develop basic knowledge and skills related to the administration of a high school training room.

-Prerequisites: GSR 102, CPR/AED/First Aid Certifications, and Athletic Coaching Minors Only; or permission of the instructor.
+ENG 102, CPR/AED/First Aid Certifications, and Athletic Coaching Minors Only; or permission of the instructor.

 This course is designed to introduce the students to the theoretical and practical aspects of intramural programming and officiating.

-Prerequisite: GSR 102 or permission of the instructor
+ENG 102 or permission of the instructor

 This course will cover the full spectrum and experiences involved in athletic coaching.
 This course will focus on the techniques of coaching; the psychological aspects of coaching; the growth, development, and learning of athletes; and the medical and legal aspects of coaching.
 In addition, it will provide the students with the practical application of these components in simulated and actual coaching situations.

-Pre- or Co-requisites: GSR 150, PER 232; Athletic Coaching minor or permission of the instructor.
+Pre- or co-requisites: GSR 150, PER 232; Athletic Coaching minor or permission of the instructor.

 Special topics in the discipline, designed primarily for seniors who are majors or minors.
 Students may enroll in 495 Special Topics multiple times, as long as the topics differ.